phroun/pawscript/README.md

 ## Token-Based Suspension (The "Paws" Feature)

-For long-running operations, commands can return tokens that pause execution:
+For long-running operations, commands can return tokens that pause execution.
+This is the correct pattern:

 ```typescript
 pawscript.registerCommand('async_operation', (ctx) => {